 - Ponds are at or near empty prior to winter;

 - Irrigators are well maintained and managed; and

-- Effluent is applied evenly to land when conditions are suitable.
+- Wastewater is applied evenly to land when conditions are suitable.

 Section 15(1)(b) of the Resource Management Act 1991 also states that:

 No person may discharge any contaminant to water or to land in circumstances which may result in that contaminant entering water; unless the discharge is expressly allowed by a national environmental standard, resource consent or regional rule.

 Any system which may discharge treated wastewater to water is now a non-complying activity and requires application for resource consent.
 Any system which cannot consistently comply with the permitted activity criteria (Rule 16.1) also requires application for resource consent.